 Instructions

-To make Garlic Butter
+Making Garlic Butter

 - In a mixing bowl, add butter that's been brought to room temperature.
 Mix thoroughly using a fork, or for a creamier texture, use an electric beater to whisk or beat the butter.

 - You can enjoy this garlic butter as a versatile spread on bread, or use it to enhance the flavors of your favorite dishes, including pasta, steak, shrimp, fish, or chicken.
+For more pairing ideas, check out our "How to Use" section below.

 Recipe Video